raphael-proust/raphael-proust.github.io/games/bard-colleges-and-druid-circles.md

 The College of Dance gives the Bard more martial abilities whilst avoiding to depend on Strength.
 To that end, it takes inspiration from Monk abilities – e.g., Charisma based Unarmored Defense.

-Bards from the College of the Circus gives a varied skillset.
+Bards from the College of the Circus gives a varied skill set.
 As they gain more levels, these bards gain abilities that work in larger groups of adventurers and as part of a tightly-knit group.

 Druids from the Circle of Bark and Leaves lets druids shapeshift into plants.
 These druids also become more plant-like.

-There is some htematic overlap between the Circle of Bark and Leaves and the recent [Unearthed Arcana's Circle of Spore](http://dnd.wizards.com/articles/unearthed-arcana/three-subclasses).
+There is some thematic overlap between the Circle of Bark and Leaves and the recent [Unearthed Arcana's Circle of Spore](http://dnd.wizards.com/articles/unearthed-arcana/three-subclasses).
 That overlap is small.

-And finally, the Circle of Holism makes well balanced Druids that carry tiny beasts and let moss grow on their armor.
+And finally, the Circle of Holism makes well balanced Druids that carry tiny beasts and let moss grow on their armour.

 -------------------------------------------------------------------------------